Featured Artist: Crystal Bowers

 8. At the art supply store, which section do you go to first?

 That’s easy, I head for the clay!
 Because I work with such small amounts of clay at a time—it might take me a few months to go through 100 pounds of clay—I generally work with whatever the supplier has in stock at the time.
 Sometimes its porcelain, sometimes it’s something like “Craggy Crunch,” a wicked sculptor’s clay that has so much sand in it will can take the skin off your hands if you’re not careful.
 Sometimes it’s an earthenware clay with a great color.
 I like the challenge of buying new clay bodies each time and getting to know them on the wheel.
 Next, I head for the glazes.
 I could stare at glaze color charts all day.
 The idea of making my own glazes has never appealed to me, but I love trying new commercial glazes.
-My current favorites are Coyote Clay’s Cone 5 glazes—they are really beautiful.
+My current favorites are Coyote Clay’s Cone 5 glazes—they are really beautiful.9.
+What new technique or art form would you like to learn?
+Do you have plans to do so?

 I can’t think of another art form I would like to study at the moment.
 I would, however like to play around with Keraflex sheet porcelain.
 That stuff looks pretty amazing, and the shaping possibilities are endless.